bacionejs/editor/README.md

   - Misc -> Themes
   - Characters -> Like shift
 - **Editing**: Use editor buttons for cut (copy + backspace), copy, and paste internally; system copy/paste for external code.
 Selection is context-aware—selects words, lines, paragraphs, or blocks with one tap (Copy button).
 Multi-tap Copy expands selection; arrows fine-tune it.
 Enter moves cursor to selection end.
 Watch [YouTube](http://www.youtube.com/@bacionejs) for demo.
 - **Code Assistance**: Enter preserves indentation.
-Minimize horizontal whitespace; use vertical spacing instead (see Marslander example).
 Complete button completed word.
 Comment button toggles code comments and copies it to paste buffer for easy editing.
 - **Debugging**: Errors detected on Run, not live.
 Error view shows message and positions cursor at issue.
 Block character mismatches (e.g., missing paren) trigger a count-check message.
 - **Diff**: Basic, approximate change tracking since open/save.
 - **Pickers**: Color/Icon codes go to paste buffer—tap Paste to insert.
 - **Keyboard**: One-tap access to 22 key programming characters; 10 more via Shift.
 Space is small (bottom-right); backspace and return are on row two for combo efficiency (e.g., copy + backspace = cut).
 Adapts to screen size—full width on phones, half-width on tablets.
 Lower-right on tablets.
 - **Navigation**: Tap to move cursor; left-right arrows refine position.
 No Home/End keys.
-Keep game code short for one-gesture scrolling (see Marslander example).
+Keep game code short for one-gesture scrolling.
+Minimize horizontal whitespace (see Marslander example).
 - **Self-Editable**: Modify Bacione within itself.
 Save creates a new timestamped file—reopen it to test changes.
 If it fails, revert to the previous version.
 Best for simple tweaks; use [Neovim](https://github.com/bacionejs/termux) for complex edits.
 - **Closing Views**: Tap anywhere to dismiss Help, Miscellaneous, Diff, or Error views.
 - **Emoji Load**: Initial Miscellaneous view may lag as icons load.